 SteriPens use a UV light to treat water.
 Ice in drinks also tends to be a problem while travelling in hot regions.
 Although the ice used in drink found in restaurants, cafes, and street stalls typically comes from a factory, if you are nervous, ask for a drink without ice.
 Cold beverages are prevalent throughout Borneo, even in smaller villages.
 It is possible to have a cool beverage while in the jungle.

 Are There Any Local Laws I Should Be Aware of?

 Every country has individual laws and customs that should be observed.
 For the most up to date information concerning the laws of Nepal please visit the UK Foreign Travel Advice pages on travel to Borneo.

 How Do I Protect Myself from Leeches and Mosquitoes in Borneo?

 Bugs and creepy crawlies are a part of everyday life in the jungle.
 Most of the time, the creepy crawlies are more afraid of you than you are of them and they will go out of their way to avoid you.
-The exception to this rule are leeches and mosquitoes.
+The exception to this rule is leeches and mosquitoes.

 The best protection from mosquitoes and leeches is to cover up exposed areas of skin.
-We recommend always wearing pants when traveling through the jungle.
-Using mosquito repellent that contains at least 35% DEET will also help keep the bugs at bay.
+We recommend always wearing pants when travelling through the jungle.
+Using a mosquito repellent that contains at least 35% DEET will also help keep the bugs at bay.
 Some people use leech socks to protect themselves from leeches, but this is not required.
 Be sure to check yourself for leeches after trekking through the jungle.
 They are easily removed and more of a nuisance than dangerous.